 Diagnosis and Treatment Plan

-• The Verdict: Based on the assessment and discussion, the psychiatrist will provide a diagnosis if applicable.
-This can be helpful in understanding your condition and guiding treatment.
+Based on the assessment and discussion, the psychiatrist will provide a diagnosis if applicable, which can be instrumental in understanding your condition and guiding your treatment.

 Medication Management (If Prescribed)